gearpump/gearpump/docs/dev-storm.md

 Gearpump creates a `StormProducer` for each Storm spout and a `StormProcessor` for each Storm bolt (except for ackers) with the same parallelism, and wires them together using the same grouping strategy (partitioning in Gearpump) as in Storm.

 At runtime, spouts and bolts are running inside `StormProducer` tasks and `StormProcessor` tasks respectively.
 Messages emitted by spout are passed to `StormProducer`, transferred to `StormProcessor` and passed down to bolt.
-Messages are serialized / deserialized with Storm serializers.
+Messages are serialized / de-serialized with Storm serializers.

 Storm ackers are dropped since Gearpump has a different mechanism of message tracking and flow control.

 ### Task execution

 Each Storm task is executed by a dedicated thread while all Gearpump tasks of an executor share a thread pool.
 Generally, we can achieve better performance with a shared thread pool.
 It's possible, however, some tasks block and take up all the threads.
-In that case, we can fall back to the Storm way by setting `gearpump.task-dispatcher` to `"gaerpump.single-thread-dispatcher"` in `gear.conf`.
+In that case, we can fall back to the Storm way by setting `gearpump.task-dispatcher` to `"gearpump.single-thread-dispatcher"` in `gear.conf`.

 ### Message tracking

 Storm tracks the lineage of each message with ackers to guarantee at-least-once message delivery.
 Failed messages are re-sent from spout.

 Gearpump [tracks messages between a sender and receiver in an efficient way](gearpump-internals.html#how-do-we-detect-message-loss).
 Message loss causes the whole application to replay from the [minimum timestamp of all pending messages in the system](gearpump-internals.html#application-clock-and-global-clock-service).

 ### Flow control